aoneahsan/capacitor-biometric-auth/docs/configuration/customization.md

     promptInfo: {
       title: '🔒 Secure Access Required',
       subtitle: 'Banking App Authentication',
+      description:
-      description: 'Use your registered biometric to access your account securely',
+        'Use your registered biometric to access your account securely',
-      negativeButtonText: 'Use 6-Digit PIN'
+      negativeButtonText: 'Use 6-Digit PIN',
-    }
-  }
+    },
+  },
 });

 // Transaction confirmation